-The outdoor unit typically has the heat exchanger, compressor, and fan, but it relies on the indoor unit’s own fan and evaporative heat exchanger to move air throughout the home.
+The outdoor unit typically has a heat exchanger, compressor, and a fan.
+However, it relies on the indoor unit’s own fan and evaporative heat exchanger to move air throughout the home.
 This means there are more parts that need to be checked in order to identify the source of any breakdown.

 What Are the Benefits of Rooftop AC Unit Installation?

 For many businesses and homeowners in Las Vegas, a rooftop AC offers the optimal set of advantages.

 Pros of Having the AC on the Roof in the Southwest